 Wholesale customers- Liberty Ridge sells to Farm Markets and restaurants.
 Call for information.
 We do deliver.

 Berry Picking Suggestions:

 Take care of yourself: Berry picking is an outdoor summer activity, so please bring water.
-It might also be a good idea to wear a hat, sun screen, bug spray, and a light jacket if you are picking very early in the morning.
+It might also be a good idea to wear a hat, sun screen, bug spray, and a light jacket if you are blueberry picking very early in the morning.

 Pick the blue blueberries; these are the berries that taste best!
 Please leave the unripe berries on the bushes to ripen.

 Please park in the parking lot and enter the Country Store to check in.
-We provide picking buckets and bags to carry your berries home.
+We provide blueberry picking buckets and bags to carry your berries home.
 If you are bringing your own containers have them weighed empty before you fill them full of tasty berries!
 This will make check out a lot faster.

-We hope to see you soon on the farm!
+We hope to see you soon on the Farm!